junxit/us-congress-bills-117/bill.md

 - **(3)** Effective investigation of shootings can prevent subsequent related violence by—
   - **(A)** deterring retaliation; and
   - **(B)** providing interventions to individuals who may continue to commit crimes or become victims of retaliatory violence.
-- **(4)** Law enforcement agencies that demonstrate higher rates of clearance for homicides and non-fatal shootings—
+- **(4)** Law enforcement agencies that demonstrate higher rates of clearance for violent crimes committed against a person—
   - **(A)** have more structured oversight and formal interactions between investigative units and agency leadership;
   - **(B)** are more likely to have investigative units that have collaborative relationships and robust information sharing with other units of the law enforcement agency;
   - **(C)** have investigative units that have specific goals and performance metrics for both the unit and for investigators within the unit;